pyvista/scikit-gmsh/README.md

 mesh = sg.frontal_delaunay_2d(edge_source, target_sizes=2.0)
 ```

-To visualize the model we can use PyVista.
+To visualize the model, we can use PyVista.

 ```python
 plotter = sg.Plotter()